Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-spRakm5uAy0.md

 ### Transcript

-> uh hey one will update four come out the uh plan right now is march 9 or march 16. yeah fingers crossed professionals at work here you better crossed
+> hey one will update four come out the, plan right now is march 9 or march 16. yeah fingers crossed professionals at work here you better crossed